Manhattan Beach Boating Accident Lawyers

 We immediately begin the investigation of your case by locating key witnesses, co-workers and crew chiefs that had any involvement in the accident.
 We take depositions and diligently fight to obtain all of the necessary documents that prove safety violations occurred.
 We then utilize our substantial resources to secure the professional analysis of maritime industry experts who can offer credible support for your claim and also quantify the loss of future wages caused by your injuries.

-Let an experienced Los Angeles boating accident attorney get you justice
+Let an experienced Manhattan Beach boating accident attorney get you justice

 Taylor & Ring is an accomplished law firm with a record of successful verdicts, settlements and case results that speaks for itself.
 Our lawyers have substantial trial experience representing people who have been the victims of negligence, malfeasance or faulty products.
 In all of our cases, including terminal, dock, boat and other watercraft accidents, the people and families we help are our inspiration.
 To learn more about our lawyers and the high quality of legal service we provide, please contact our Los Angeles office by calling 301-776-8390 or completing our contact form today.
 We offer free initial consultations.